ffalt/jamp3/README.md

   For ID3v2.4 an easy-to-use build helper is available.
 For more complex use, you can write other versions and even non-standard combinations of ID3v2 frames.

-  There are not much reported issues, but be advised to make & keep backups of your audio files in case of bugs.
+  There haven't been many reported issues, but be advised to make & keep backups of your audio files in case of bugs.

 * Return ID3v2 frames as raw as needed